tingold/pgdog/docs/docs/features/plugins/c.md

 # Plugins in C

-Writing pgDog plugins in C is pretty straight forward if you're comfortable in the language.
+Writing PgDog plugins in C is pretty straight forward if you're comfortable in the language.
 The plugin API is written in C (for compatibility), so if you're comfortable in C, you should be right at home.

 ## Getting started